• Skip to primary navigation

 The best time to visit Laos is between January and March, as temperatures are comfortable during these months and there isn’t much rain.

 There are two seasons in Laos, the wet season and the dry season.
-The wet season runs from May until October and the dry season from November until April.
+The rainy season runs from May until October and the dry season from November until April.

 What language do people speak in Laos?